hetyey-b/bcu_dungeon_world/docs/Character playbooks/The Skirmisher.md

 ### Spear Throw

-When you throw your spear, roll+DEX. ✴On a 10+, you hit your intended target and deal your damage. ✴On a 7-9, also choose one:
+When you throw your spear, roll+STR.
+This throw deals 1 dice size less then usual. (d4 instead of d6) ✴On a 10+ choose two, ✴On a 7-9, choose one:

-* The spear is lodged and won’t be easy to recover.
-* The spear’s shaft is damaged, take -1 ongoing to Spear Throw.
-* The spear’s head is broken, it deals -1 damage from now on.
+* Accurate throw: deal your full d6 damage
+* Redirect: your throw knocks the target off balance, giving you or an ally +1 forward against them
+* Pin down: the target is slowed or immobilised for a short duration
+* Disarm: you force your opponent to drop one object they are holding in their hand

 When you spend an hour or so repairing your spear, remove its negative effects.